Frequently Asked Questions

 When you receive a vaccine, you introduce your body to a piece of the germ or a version of a germ that won’t harm you but will trigger an immune (or defensive) response.
 So, if you come across the “real thing” in the future, your body will quickly remember how to protect against the potentially dangerous germ.
 This is called immunological memory.

-Vaccines save lives.
-Immunization saves 2.5 million people every year and millions more from illness and disability according to the WHO.
+Vaccination saves lives.
+Immunization has saved 154 million lives over the past half century and millions more from illness and disability, according to the WHO.
 Vaccines have eliminated or eradicated dangerous infectious diseases from significant regions of the global map, protect against cancer, reduce the spread of antimicrobial resistance, and help mitigate the health ramifications of climate change.

-Beyond health benefits, vaccination enables children to perform better in school and adults to continue working without the burden of preventable disease, reduces poverty, and increases equality and access to opportunities.
+Beyond health benefits, vaccination enables children to perform better in school and adults to continue working without the burden of preventable disease.
+Vaccination also reduces poverty and increases equality and access to opportunities.

 Vaccines have two major types of ingredients: antigens, which create an immune or “defensive” response in your body by producing protective antibodies, and adjuvants, which help boost that immune response.
 Other ingredients may be preservatives and residual antibiotics to prevent contamination, and stabilizers to keep vaccines potent after manufacturing.